-As well as philanthropic activities, Professor Colin Roberts practices as an international arbitrator, adjudicator and mediator, international resources geo-strategist, petro-strategist and was authorised emissary for the Multilateral Investment Guarantee Agency (MIGA) – World Bank Group.
-He is a member of Raffles Chambers, London as well as being a director of Natural Resource Geo-Strategy (NRG) advising governments on resources policy and foreign direct investment as well as advising transnational corporations on political risk mitigation; Resource Dispute Resolution (RDR) and the Centre for International Dispute Resolution (CIDR).
-He is a Professor (in the fields of public international law, international comparative law, Resources law and international dispute resolution) at WASM: Minerals, Energy and Chemical Engineering at the Faculty of Science and Engineeringat Curtin University, and has directed the LLM programme in International Dispute Management at the Centre for Energy, Petroleum and Mineral Law and Policy (CEPMLP), University of Dundee.
+Professor Colin Roberts practices as an international arbitrator, adjudicator and mediator, international resources geo-strategist, petro-strategist and was authorised emissary for the Multilateral Investment Guarantee Agency (MIGA) – World Bank Group.
+He was chairman of Salternas Ltd and Salternas GmbH operating in Somaliland; and is director of Natural Resource Geo-Strategy (NRG) advising governments on resources policy and foreign direct investment as well as advising transnational corporations on political risk mitigation; Resource Dispute Resolution (RDR) and the Centre for International Dispute Resolution (CIDR).
+In addition, he is an adjunct professor at the Western Australian School of Mines (WASM): Minerals, Energy and Chemical Engineering and the Petroleum Engineering Department at CurtinUniversity and was director, senior fellow and honorary lecturer of International Arbitration, at the Centre for Energy, Petroleum and Mineral Law and Policy (CEPMLP), University of Dundee, Scotland.

-For the past seven years, Professor Roberts has served the Pakistan Prime Minister’s Secretariat as the Pakistan Honorary Investment Consul in Australia and serves as a committee member of the International Bar Association (IBA) – IBA Rules on Investor-State Mediation; member of the Asia-Pacific Advisory Council for the Dispute Board Federation Genève; past president of the Mining Institute of Scotland (MIS), the Scottish Branch of the Institution of Materials, Minerals & Mining (IMMM); the Western Australian branch executive of the Australian Mining and Petroleum Law Association (AMPLA); national councillor of the Chartered Institute of Arbitrators (CIArb); past-chairman of the Western Australian Chapter of the Society of Petroleum Engineers (SPE); past-chairman of the Western Australian Branch of the Australasian Institute of Mining and Metallurgy (AusIMM) and director of the Western Australian Branch of the Australasian Institute of Energy (AIE).
+He currently serves, and has served, as: a committee member and co-author of the International Bar Association (IBA) – IBA Rules on Investor-State Mediation; member of the Asia-Pacific Advisory Council for the Dispute Board Federation Genève; past president of the Mining Institute of Scotland (MIS), the Scottish Branch of the Institution of Materials, Minerals & Mining (IMMM); the Western Australian branch executive of the Energy & Resources Law Association (formerly AMPLA); national councillor of the Chartered Institute of Arbitrators (CIArb); past-chairman of the Western Australian Chapter of the Society of Petroleum Engineers (SPE); past-chairman of the Western Australian Branch of the Australasian Institute of Mining and Metallurgy (AusIMM); director of the Western Australian Branch of the Australasian Institute of Energy (AIE); director of the Petroleum Education and Training Association; director of the Scottish Oil Club and serves on the management board of the Dundee and Angus Oil Venture Group (DAOVG).

-He has formerly served in other executive positions of various professional Institutions such as: the AusIMM in Ghana; the SPE in Aberdeen, Scotland; the Scottish Oil Club; the Petroleum Education and Training Association; the management board of the Dundee and Angus Oil Venture Group (DAOVG); the Institute of Engineers (IEAust) in Kalgoorlie, Australia; the Australian Drilling Industry Association (ADIA); Austmine Ltd; the Australasian Mineral Drilling Association (AMDA) and the Tanzania Exploration and Mining Association (TEMA), working on Industry recommendations for the Tanzanian Mining Code.
+He has formerly served in other executive positions of various professional Institutions such as: the AusIMM in Ghana; the SPE in Aberdeen, Scotland; the Scottish Oil Club; the Institute of Engineers (IEAust) in Kalgoorlie, Australia; the Australian Drilling Industry Association (ADIA); Austmine Ltd; the Australasian Mineral Drilling Association (AMDA) and the Tanzania Exploration and Mining Association (TEMA), working on Industry recommendations for the Tanzanian Mining Code.
 In addition, he has served as an expert witness in the fields of petroleum, mining, exploration and drilling engineering.

 It has been his honour to represent Australia in a diplomatic capacity, acting as the Australian Consular Warden in Zambia.
 His name has also been recommended to the Permanent Court of Arbitration (PCA) in The Hague, as both an arbitrator and a scientific expert relating to natural resources and/or the environment.

-Receiving his engineering qualifications from the Western Australian School of Mines – Curtin University in Australia as a recipient of the prestigious AusIMM Tertiary Scholarship, Professor Roberts can practice globally, and has been conferred the professional title Eur.Ing. by the Fédération Européenne d’Associations Nationales d’Ingénieurs (FEANI).
+Receiving his engineering qualifications from the Western Australian School of Mines (WASM) – Curtin University in Australia as a recipient of the prestigious AusIMM Tertiary Scholarship, Professor Roberts can practice globally, and has been conferred the professional title Eur.Ing. by the Fédération Européenne d’Associations Nationales d’Ingénieurs (FEANI).
 He is a Chartered Professional Engineer and Chartered Scientist in the disciplines of Mining and Petroleum Engineering in the UK, and Professional Engineer in Australia, USA and various African and Asian countries.
 He gained an LL.M (Master of Laws) in Resources Law and Policy at the CEPMLP – University of Dundee, a Post Graduate Diploma in International Commercial Arbitration at the Queen Mary College – University of London, Accreditation as an International Civil and Commercial Mediator from the Chartered Institute of Arbitrators (CIArb), London and European & International Competition Law at Churchill College – Cambridge.

 Professor Roberts has served, and is serving on the boards of numerous companies, some of which are listed below: